 Lieutenant Kevin Northey

 Lieutenant Kevin Northey was born in Houston, Texas and attended Aldine schools.
 His law enforcement career began in May, 1994 when he joined the Spring ISD Police Department.
 He later joined the Harris County Sheriff's Department for a short time before signing on for duty with the Aldine ISD Police Department in 1997.
-Lieutenant Northey holds an Advanced Peace Officer Certification from the Texas Commission on Law Enforcement Officer Standards and Education.
+Lieutenant Northey holds a Master Peace Officer Certification from the Texas Commission on Law Enforcement Officer Standards and Education.

 Lieutenant Northey is also the Region 2 Director for the Texas School District Police Chief's Association.